nix-community/google-summer-of-code/2018/projects.md

 a `home-shell` that in functionality is similar to nix-shell, but extends the scope to include settings for programs (such as XDG).
 Other settings (like .vim) could be managed via bind namespaces and overlay file systems.

-### Kubernetes CRI Interface
-mentor: @moretea
-Implement the Container Runtime Interface (CRI) which will enable Kubernetes to run Nix native containers, without depending on other packaging formats such as Docker containers, that destroy the graph model of dependencies offered by Nix.

 ### Distributed binary cache
 mentor: @moretea